 - Bank loan

 Getting a conventional loan such as a term loan from a commercial bank to raise acquisition finance can often seem like the easiest option to fund your practice purchase, but it can be very difficult.
 Usually, as a rule, banks lend funds against existing assets rather than against business plans.
 Therefore, to get a loan from a bank, you usually must have substantial assets and a good credit history at the least.
 For most conventional borrowers, the best option available to allow them to get the funds they need is to get a bank loan guaranteed by their existing assets.

 - Leveraged buyout (LBO)

-A very common financing structure to buy a small business is a leveraged buyout.
+A very common financing structure to buy a smaller dental practice is a leveraged buyout.
 Leverage buyouts are the acquisition of another company using a significant amount of borrowed money in order to meet the cost of acquisition.
 The assets of the company being acquired are often used as collateral for the loans, along with the assets of the acquiring company.
 In a leveraged buyout (LBO), there is usually a ratio of 90% debt to 10% equity.

 - Seller financing

 Another common way to source acquisition finance is to ask the seller themselves to provide financing.
 In this case, the seller provides you with a loan that is amortised over a period of time.
 The proceeds that you retain from the business will be the funds that allow you to pay back the loan.
 Business buyers like seller financing because it is a lot easier to obtain than conventional financing, with the bonus benefit that it can also be cheaper.

 On average, sellers are usually willing to finance 30% to 60% of the agreed upon sale price.
 There are very few sellers that will finance more than that.
 However, it is highly dependent on what type of buyer you are.
 If you are a strong buyer with substantial assets as well as a large down payment, then there is a chance that there will be a seller that will be willing to finance a higher percentage.